Amman city guide: what to do + where to stay in Jordan’s captivating capital

 A resounding YES!
 The Jordan Pass packages together entrance to nearly all of the historical landmarks in Jordan (Amman Citadel, Jerash, Petra, Wadi Rum + 40 others) AND waives the cost of a Jordan visa, which is otherwise 40JOD ($60USD).
 The Jordan Pass costs 70JOD ($100USD) and it will pay for itself on almost ANY itinerary through Jordan!

-Roman Theatre
+2 | Roman Theatre

-Located in the heart of downtown Amman, this beautifully preserved 2nd-century Roman amphitheatre once held up to 6,000 spectators and is still used for performances today.
 You only need a few minutes to wander through the theatre and, optionally, climb up to the top of the stands for a bird’s-eye view, making it an easy stop on any downtown walking route.
 Entry is included in the Jordan Pass!

-Roman Nymphaeum
+3 | Roman Nymphaeum

-Jordanian cooking class
+4 | Jordanian cooking class

 Over the course of 2.5–3 hours, you’ll typically prepare 8 classic dishes before sitting down to enjoy the meal together, accompanied by local wine (at extra cost) and lovely sunset views over Amman.
 We visit Beit Sitti on our Jordan group trips and it’s always a highlight, even for those who don’t spend much time in the kitchen (me), so I truly can’t recommend the experience enough!

-Rainbow Street
+5 | Rainbow Street

-Located in Jabal Amman near the 1st Circle, Rainbow Street is one of the city’s most popular areas for cafés, restaurants, and rooftop bars, an intriguing mix of historic buildings and lively street art.
+Located in Jabal Amman near the 1st Circle, Rainbow Street is one of the city’s most popular areas for cafés, restaurants, and rooftop bars, offering an intriguing mix of historic buildings and lively street art.
 Come to Rainbow Street ready to wander, absorbing the colourful, creative feel of the neighbourhood with a camera in-hand!

-Souq Al-Sukar (Spice Market)
+6 | Souq Al-Sukar (Sugar Market)

 Tucked into the bustling streets of Al-Balad (downtown), Amman’s spice market is a lively network of vendors selling fragrant herbs, towering piles of nuts, dried fruits, and local sweets— it’s common to be handed things to sample as you walk by, with no pressure to buy.

-Smoke shisha with the locals
+7 | Smoke shisha with the locals

 Shisha is deeply embedded in the social fabric of Jordan, and it’s something you’ll see everywhere in Amman.
 For those who haven’t tried it yet, shisha is a type of flavoured tobacco, typically infused with fruit or molasses, that’s smoked out of a hookah (water pipe)— the smoke is drawn through water before being inhaled through a hose, creating a smoother, more aromatic experience than traditional smoking.

-Neither of us have ever been smokers, but if we have one vice, it’s Middle Eastern shisha… And for me, it’s just as much about the cultural experience as it is the pleasant light buzz.
+Neither of us have ever been smokers, but if we have one vice, it’s Middle Eastern shisha… And for me, it’s just as much about the cultural experience as it is the pleasant buzz.

 💨 SHISHA CULTURE IN JORDAN